milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 Keeping the physical part close to local wall time may face non-monotonic problems such as updates to POSIX time that could turn time backward.
 HLC avoids such problems, since if 'local wall time < HLC's physical part' holds, only case B is satisfied, thus monotonicity is guaranteed.

-Milvus does not support transaction, but it should guarantee the deterministic execution of the multi-way WAL.
+Milvus does not support the transaction, but it should guarantee the deterministic execution of the multi-way WAL.
 The timestamp attached to each request should

 - have its physical part close to wall time (has an acceptable bounded error, a.k.a. uncertainty interval in transaction scenarios),
 - and be globally unique.